dimitri-yatsenko/datajoint-tutorial/manuscript/queries.md

 # Queries

+##

 Data queries in DataJoint have the form of `rel.fetch()` where `rel` is a *relational expression* and `fetch` is one of several variants of fetching commands.
 In MATLAB, when `rel` is an expression, the syntax `fetch(rel)` is used instead.

 The relational expression `rel` may be a *base relation* or a *derived relation*.

+Relational expressions are only symbolic representations of the data.
+They may allow a quick preview but do not contain the data itself.
+Thus repeated executions of the `fetch` method may yield different results if the state of the database changes in the meantime.

+The `fetch` methods transfer the desired data from the database to the namespace of the host language.

+The relational expressions have very similar syntax and meaning in MATLAB, Python, and `dj2sql`.
+The `fetch` methods have several variations and parameters that are specific to the host language.

 ## Base relations
 In simplest queries, `rel` is a *base relation* representing a table in the database.
 Each table has a dedicated class in the host language.